 *Note: There are some types (strains) of HBV that do not make e-antigen.
 In areas where these strains of HBV are common (in the Middle East and Asia), testing for HBeAg is not very useful.
-In these cases, a negative HbeAg result does not necessarily mean that the antigen is not present or that the person is not infectious; it may be that the person is infected with a strain that does not make the e-antigen.
+In these cases, a negative HbeAg result does not necessarily mean that the person is not infectious; it may be that the person is infected with a strain that does not make the e-antigen.

 Even if you don't have symptoms, an HBV infection can damage your liver and you can spread the infection to others.
 For this reason, it is important to get tested if you think you have been exposed to HBV.

 Blood banks screen all donated blood for the hepatitis B virus (HBV DNA), hepatitis B surface antigen (HbSAg), and hepatitis B core antibody (anti-HBc).
 Donors are notified of any confirmed positive reactions.
-People who receive a notice regarding possible infection with hepatitis B after donating should visit their health care provider for further testing.
-The health practitioner will order additional tests to make a proper diagnosis and determine if treatment is necessary.
+People who receive a notice regarding possible infection with hepatitis B after donating should visit their healthcare provider for further testing.
+The healthcare practitioner will order additional tests to make a proper diagnosis and determine if treatment is necessary.

 If exposed to HBV and you haven't been vaccinated, an infection can be avoided by getting a shot of hepatitis B immune globulin (HBIG) within 24 hours and typically you will also be given the first dose of the hepatitis B vaccine.

 A test is available to determine the specific type (strain) of hepatitis B virus that is causing a person's infection.
 This is called HBV genotyping.
 However, this testing is currently mainly used in research settings and not for clinical purposes.